ncsa/ncsa_system_documentation/docs/source/common/allocations/index.rst

 NCSA Allocations
 ===================

-- :ref:`by-resource` - Start here if you know which resource you want to use.
-- :ref:`by-method` - Explore the available allocation programs/methods.
-- NCSA XRAS Portal guides:

-  - :ref:`xras-new`
-  - :ref:`xras-renew`

 :ref:`by-resource` - Start here if you know which resource you want to use.

 :ref:`by-method` - Explore the available allocation programs/methods.